jvbispo/redux/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was a practice to learn about redux follow the instrucstions bellow to use it

 ## Available Scripts